vaginessa/WebBrowserPassView-plugin/README.md

 How to activate this programm:

 > open WebBrowserPassView on victim's computer from USB and tap the button in this programm "Save selected items".

+> or open ChromeBrowserPassView on victim's computer from USB and tap the button in this programm "Save selected items".

 And you will have passwords and usernames from other sites!